Barbelot/Chimera/README.md

 The emitter can create velocity in the linked FluidController texture and/or add color in the linked AdvectionController texture.

-## Known Issues
+## Version

-- 3D implementation is not functional.
+Tested in 2019.4.12f1.

 ## Acknowledgments

 - [Nimitz](https://twitter.com/stormoid) for his shadertoy example.
 - Fluid simulation based on [Simple and fast fluids](https://hal.inria.fr/inria-00596050/document) by Martin Guay, Fabrice Colin and Richard Egli.
+- Ben Golus for his valuable help on Unity Forums.